 Unlike the other vertebrae, the atlas does not have a spinous process.
 Instead, it is ringlike and consists of an anterior and posterior arch, as well as two lateral masses.
 The transverse processes (the protrusions of bone on either side of the ring) serve as the attachment sites of muscles that assist in rotating the head.
 The foramina (the holes) give passage to the vertebral artery and vertebral vein.

-The dens, or odontoid process, is a toothlike projection of bone that rises perpendicularly from the upper surface of the body of the axis.
+The dens (above, in green), or odontoid process, is a toothlike projection of bone that rises perpendicularly from the upper surface of the body of the axis.
 Its purpose is very important, but I'll get to that later.

 Let's talk about joints.